USELESSER-HAOA/so-vits-svc-fix/README.md

 1. Supported NVIDIA 50-series GPUs.
 2. Badly support to Gloo on the Windows.
 3. Upgraded the Python version to 3.10.6.
-4. Supported Ascend NPU training (Errors may exist).
+4. Supported Ascend NPU training (Some Warnings & Not High Performance).

 # How to use